IMMERSE Symposium 2026 · UIUC · April 28–29

 Haunted PS1 Demo Disc 2020–23

-The Haunted PS1 is a freeware indie game collective that curates applications to a resurrected 1990s “demo disc” release format, with overwhelming interest from developers.
+The Haunted PS1 is a freeware indie game collective that curates submissions to a resurrected “90s demo disc” release, generating overwhelming interest from developers.

-4800+ members have become a community of practice with creative gravity, pulling competing creatives towards experimentation and abstraction; a coherent “scene”.
+Our 4800+ members became a “community of practice” with creative gravity, pulling competing creatives towards experimentation.

 Materials Poster PDF, slides, submitted abstract.